Golf as a Business Tool

 Why Deals, Decisions, and Relationships Are Still Built on the Fairway

-It removes titles, softens egos, slows conversations down, and creates something that’s increasingly rare in modern business: uninterrupted time together.
+It removes titles, softens egos, slows conversations, and creates something rare in modern business: uninterrupted time together.

 In this article, we’ll explore: